-The release process applies to all types of projects: official projects, side projects, intern projects, 20% projects, and any other new Google open source releases that aren’t part of and following the release process of an already-established open source project (like Chromium or Android).
+The release process applies to all types of projects: official projects, side projects, intern projects, 20% projects, and any other new Google open source releases that aren’t part of and following the release process of an already-established Google open source project (like Chromium or Android).

 TIP: Changes to existing open source projects should follow go/patching.
 This includes releasing new versions of such projects.